alxbl/lab/README.md

 that the pacstrap portion of it assumes that it is fine to wipe the harddrives clean. **Do not run this without reading through the scripts first.**

+There are two parts to this project wrapped in a single command line:

 ## 1. Bootstrap a machine from Arch Linux Live USB